blue dumpster truck

 Depending on where you live in NJ, some areas may require you to separate corrugated cardboard from general recycling.
 You can fold the cardboard and tie the materials together with a string for easy pick up.
 Regardless of separation rules, cardboard needs to be broken down and flattened for simple transportation.

-You should prepare cardboard recycling by removing any staples, packaging bubbles, plastic wrap/tape and other packaging materials.
+You should prepare for recycling cardboard by removing any staples, packaging bubbles, plastic wrap/tape and other packaging materials.
 Staples can damage recycling machines, and boxes with remaining staples will most likely be discarded in the trash.
 Tape and plastic wrap are often removed on-site, but be sure to check your local town’s regulations, as recorded by your county clerk officials.

 Materials like pizza boxes tarnished with grease and food are not recyclable, along with cardboard containers coated with wax.
 For example, certain juice containers, milk cartons and produce boxes are wax-coated to give them more strength.
 Cardboard materials that are wet are still recyclable but are more difficult to process and harder to transport.